lrmendess/pyspark-minio-jupyter-lab/README.md

 To inspect the running stages, you can access [http://localhost:4040](http://localhost:4040) during execution.

+### Stop containers
+To stop all containers, type `make stop` in the terminal and wait for them all to be brought down.

 ### Example using Jupyter, PySpark and MinIO
 An example using PySpark and MinIO through Jupyter is available at [workspace/sample.ipynb](workspace/sample.ipynb).

+## Volumes
+When running the containers at first time, a `workspace/` directory will be created at the root of the project.
+This folder is shared between host machine and jupyter workspace running inside the container.
+The `buckets/` directory is where MinIO persists data generated.

+This approach guarantees us that even if a container is restarted, the codes and data created will continue to be saved.